 Please see the drop down menus below for relevant information.

-Your speech can been translated from another language and may be for either male or female actors.
+• Your speech can be translated from another language and may be for either male or female actors.

 Each audition lasts for roughly forty five minutes.
 At your audition, you will be required to present: